vthomas2007/CodeChallenge/README.md

-Registration with Credit Card
+Code Challenge: Registration with Credit Card
-Coding Challenge
 ==================
 ## Inspiration
 Many applications require that credit cards be accepted.
 Security for this information is of the upmost importance.
 Most user flows will allow for the creation of a user and of credit cards separately, but sometimes, an application requires that both be submitted at the same time.